pneague/Semantica/README.md

 ### **Querying Strategies**
 - **`perform_query_options`** *(Default: `None`)* – Defines how queries are processed in the tree.
 Options:
   - `"Query-as-Node"` – Places the query in the tree and searches for nearest neighbors.
-  - `"Closest-Users"` – Queries the closest users to the sender, regardless of similarity to the query.
+  - `"Closest-Users"` – Queries the closest users to the query based on the querying-user's known-users.
   - `"Closest-User-Chain"` – Uses query forwarding to the neighbor most similar to the query.

+  - For the moment, all methods send a hardcoded 50 total queries to the network.
 ### **Search and Expansion Parameters**
 - **`N_list`** *(Default: `[50]`)* – Number of closest users to compare.
 - **`M_multipliers`** *(Default: `[1]`)* – Determines how many users a query will initially contact before selecting the `N` closest users based on cosine similarity.